KetchupOnMyKetchup/BilingualSubtitleCreator/README.md

 1. Navigate to your home directory `cd ~`
 1. Run `.\whisper-env\Scripts\activate` to activate the environment the setup file installed everything into.
 1. Go to [config.py](main/config.py) and change the following:
     - `BASE_DIR` - the folder of video file(s) you want subtitles for
     - `FALLBACK_SRT_DIR` - a folder on your local machine to fallback to in case it fails to write subs to your desired folder (this can happen with permissions issues on a network drive, for example)
     - `EXCLUDE_FOLDERS` - Add the names of any directories you want excluded that are part of `BASE_DIR`
     - `LANGUAGE` - Language that the video's audio is in
     - `LANG_PREFIX` - ISO codes for the language that the video's audio is in (like "EN", "ES", "FR")
     - `SECOND_LANGUAGE` - Language you want to translate into, these are the bottom/secondary subtitles
     - `SECOND_LANG_PREFIX` - ISO codes for the second language, must be a correct ISO code or translation will not work properly (like "EN", "ES", "FR")
     - `SCAN_FILES_IN_BASEDIR` - `True` if you want to scan video files inside the `BASE_DIR`, `False` if you want to skip those
     - `RECURSIVE` - `True` if you want to go into all subfolders of `BASE_DIR`, `False` if you only want top level folders to be searched
     - `PROCESS_ONE_PER_FOLDER` - `True` if you want to convert only 1 video per folder, the first video found without the word "sample" in it, `False` if you want to convert all videos found per folder without the name "sample"
 1. Navigate to where downloaded your project folder on your machine
 1. Run `.\run.py`

 ---

-### **Setup config file**:
-  1. Go to [the configuration file](config.py) and choose your primary and secondary languages.
-  2. Ensure you change the `BASE_DIR` in [the configuration file](config.py) to your desired folder.
-  3. Choose your "traversal behavior" as well.

-_Note: In the following instructions, I will use the example of transcribing Bulgarian (BG) audio movie files into subtitles, then translating them into secondary English (EN) which will be displayed underneath the Bulgarian subtitles._
+## How to This Project Works
+1.

 ### **Transcribe**:
   1. Open PowerShell and start the whisper environment - `.\whisper-env\Scripts\activate` so you can run the batch whisper script.